medusajs/medusa/www/apps/docs/content/experimental/pricing/concepts.md

 ### Rule Type

 Each money amount within a price set can be a price that’s applied for different conditions.
 These conditions are represented as rule types.

 A `RuleType` defines custom conditions.
 Each rule type has a unique `rule_attribute`, referenced in rule values, such as when setting a rule of a money amount.

 ### Price Rule

 Each rule of a money amount within a price set is represented by the `PriceRule` entity, which holds the value of a rule type.
-The `PriceSetMoneyAmount` has a `rules_count` attribute, which indicates how many rules, represented by `PriceRule`, are applied to the money amount.
+The `PriceSetMoneyAmount` has a `number_rules` attribute, which indicates how many rules, represented by `PriceRule`, are applied to the money amount.

 ![A diagram showcasing the relation between the PriceRule, PriceSet, MoneyAmount, RuleType, and PriceSetMoneyAmount](https://res.cloudinary.com/dza7lstvk/image/upload/v1700573982/Medusa%20Docs/Diagrams/price-rule-1_mcnnts.jpg)